petilia2002/universal-laboratory-model/README.md

 # Leveraging LLM embeddings for tabular data: case of Universal Laboratory Model to predict abnormal clinical outcomes based on routine tests

-This is the implementation of the paper
-"Leveraging LLM embeddings for tabular data: case of Universal Laboratory Model to predict abnormal clinical outcomes based on routine tests".
+This is the implementation of our paper ["Universal Laboratory Model: prognosis of abnormal clinical outcomes based on routine tests"](https://arxiv.org/abs/2506.15330) accepted to present at [ICECCME'25](https://www.iceccme.com/venue)

 📌 Our contributions in the article are as follows: